pinobatch/240p-test-mini/fc-mdf/docs/sequence.md

    then $00, both at volume 32, phase resetted, and waveform halted.
    Third DC pop silences second DC pop, testing for DC offset.
    10 frames silence
-   TODO: halt waveform instead of setting to highest period
 4. A (440 Hz) for 20 frames, halting and then resuming waveform playback.
 Halting the waveform resets the phase.
    Then, 10 frames silence